Gabrielle-Robinson/Hotel-Revenue-/README.md

 4. Visualizing Data in Power BI: I closed and applied the table in Power BI to start the visualization of data.
 First I designed three sections for my visualizations.
 The first section breaks down the total revenue ($29.85M), average ADR ($104.47), total nights that were spent (367.78K), average discount (25.8%), and the number of car spaces (8.69K) with respective trendlines.
 The second section displays reveune trends by reservation dates for City Hotel and Resort Hotel.Lastly the third section consist of a pie chart that discloses the revenue percentages for City Hotel and Resort Hotel.
 And a table for revenue by year, number of parking spaces, and the percent of parking space used.
 Lastly, I designed a filter by country, date, hotel type, and time.

-5. Summarized findings:
-   "Is our hotel revenue growing by year?" ->
-   Since there are two hotel types, I dediced to segement revenue by hotel type

-   "Should we increase our parking lot size?" ->                                                   With the stagant trend with guest and personal cars over the years, there is no outstanding evidence that proves to increase the parking lot size.

-   "What trends an we see in the data?" -> Over the three years there has been a positive correlation and trend for average ADR, total nights spents, and car spaces.
+5. Summarized findings: "Is our hotel revenue growing by year"?
+Yes, the hotel revenue is growing, in which the Resort Hotel leading in $18.M and City Hotel $11.29M."Should we increase our parking lot size"?
+With the stagant trend with guest and personal cars over the years, there is no outstanding evidence that proves to increase the parking lot size.
+"What trends an we see in the data"?
+Over the three years there has been a positive correlation and trend for average ADR, total nights spents, and car spaces.
 The average discount has aslso increased during the time.

 # Download Data